 Methods to Dry Royal Icing

 Allowing royal icing decorations to sit at room temperature to dry is the best way to harden the icing.
 The minimum amount of drying time required is typically 6-8 hours.
-However, this time can be changed depending on several variables including the consistency of the icing, humidity, design, etc. The best way to get your royal icing to harden is to let it sit on parchment paper or wax paper for many hours, place it in front of a fan, or put it into a food dehydrator.
+However, this time can be changed depending on several variables including the consistency of the icing, humidity, design, etc. The best way to get your royal icing to harden is to let it sit on parchment paper or wax paper for many hours, place it in front of a fan to increase air flow, or put it into a food dehydrator.

 Room Temperature Drying